2 cups Dried shiitake mushrooms

 The Pane family consensus?
 This Shiitake Bac’Un is so much like the old kinda bacon that it tricks your taste-buds’ tiny brains into thinking they are actually chewing (yes, Bac’Un has a nice al dente chewiness about it) the old kinda bacon when they are actually savoring the salty, smoky succulence of mycelium Bac’Un!

 Shiitake Bac’un in the case of this particular recipe.
-Here in paradiso, the shiitake supply seems to be holding up (knocks on good), but in the name of more Bac’un flavors and in the name of more Bac’un making Cuisinauts, please do not stop at Shiitakes!
+Here in paradiso, the shiitake supply seems to be holding up (knocks on wood), but in the name of more Bac’un flavors and in the name of more Bac’un making Cuisinauts, please do not stop at Shiitakes!
 I imagine there are potentially as many flavor possibilities as there are edible varieties of mycelium!

 A personal future Bac’Un prospect I have been plantisizing about: Morel Bac’Un…Mmmmm, smo-key!
 But Morels are hard to come by here on TBIH, so I work with what I have…Shiitake!